R. Tudur Jones: Early life

 Jones was born at Tyddyn Gwyn, Llanystumdwy, north Wales but soon the family moved to Rhyl.
 Christian faith was the foundation of family life as his parents experienced the spiritual zeal of the 1904–1905 Welsh Revival.
 The family were members of the local Welsh Congregational Church and while other children recited verses on the Sunday morning, as it is a tradition in nonconformist churches, he would recite a whole chapter.
-Though being raised as a Christian, it is said that the turning point in his life was at an evangelistic crusade at Rhyl Pavilion where he believed he encountered God.
+Though being raised as a Christian, it is said that the turning point in his life was when he heard D. Martyn Lloyd-Jones preach at an evangelistic crusade at Rhyl Pavilion where he believed he encountered God.

 Jones' interest in ecclesiastical history started when he was a pupil at Rhyl Grammar School.
-There his history teacher, S. M. Houghton, taught him about the Puritans and he read New Testament Greek with the headmaster.
+There his history teacher, S. M. Houghton (father of the physicist, Sir John Houghton), taught him about the Puritans and he read New Testament Greek with the headmaster, T. I. Ellis.
 After Grammar School he won a Scholarship to Jesus College, Oxford.
 His father, however, insisted that he attend the University of Wales instead.
 He graduated in 1942 from the University of Wales, Bangor, with a degree in philosophy and afterwards went on to a Bachelor of Divinity degree in theology in Bangor.
 Then he left Bangor for Mansfield College, Oxford, where he researched for his Doctor of Philosophy degree.